A new all-pink restaurant in Melbourne has caused a stir on social media

 In a press release, a spokeperson for the restaurant said, "Pink creates undeniably ‘insta-worthy’ moments to inspire and celebrate the true beauty of everyone who dines at their pink tables."

-It’s designed to be beautiful; something co-owner Darren Male is happy to admit.
+It’s designed to look good; something co-owner Darren Male is happy to admit.

 In an interview with Broadsheet he said, “Instagram has typically been owned by the people who know the tricks, or the beautiful people, so we’ve tried to create a space where everyone can feel beautiful,” who also said the venue is promoting a message of “self-love”.

-But some member of Australia's hospitality community has expressed opinions about the restaurant's intentions.
-Food critic at the Australian John Lethlean took to Instagram today saying “I hate this restaurant already.”
+But some members of Australia's hospitality community have expressed opinions about the restaurant's intentions.
+Food critic at the Australian John Lethlean took to Instagram saying “I hate this restaurant already.”